 Annotation: @Command

-Following attributes are supported for this annotation:
+The following attributes are supported for this annotation:

 - templateStr(): This attribute defines the ‘Natural Language’ statement that appears in the code editor when a command is selected.
 This statement should clearly define the purpose of this Command.
-Parameters for the command should be included in the statement in the format, <param1>, <param2> etc. Note that parameter count starts from 1.
+Parameters for the command should be included in the statement in the format, <param1>, <param2> etc. Note that the parameter count starts from 1.

 - developerNote(): This is an optional attribute.
 It is displayed as part of the help text for the command.